All About Immigration and Customs Inspectors

 The states with the most job growth for Immigration & Customs Inspector are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.

-Salary for an Immigration & Customs Inspector
+Immigration & Customs Inspector Average Salary

-The typical yearly salary for Immigration and Customs Inspectors is somewhere between $43,800 and $138,860.
+The salary for Immigration and Customs Inspectors ranges between about $43,800 and $138,860 a year.

 Immigration and Customs Inspectors who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.